Big Fundraising Ideas takes the privacy of our visitors seriously and wants you to feel comfortable whenever you visit our website.

 We use regular Malware Scanning.

-Your personal information is contained behind secured networks and is only accessible by a limited number of persons who have special access rights to such systems, and are required to keep the information confidential.
+Your personal information is contained behind secured networks.
+It is only accessible by a limited number of persons with special access rights to such systems and must keep the information confidential.
 In addition, any sensitive information you supply is encrypted via Secure Socket Layer (SSL) technology.

 All transactions are processed through a gateway provider and are not stored or processed on our servers.